chrisWolter/yesfam-skitrip/docs/accommodation/README.md

 ![Pitztal](https://www.frosch-ferienhaus.de/fileadmin/images/ffh/WA14010i13.jpg "Pitztal")

 #### Notice
-We are in close contact with the owners of the houses, so if you have any question, feel free to ask us directly or in the whatsapp group and we will help you :)
+We are in close contact with the owners of the accommodations, so if you have any question, feel free to ask us directly or in the whatsapp group and we will help you 😊